• Skip to primary navigation

 Two breaded pork chops fried golden brown on white plate.

-Side dishes that go great with Panko crusted pork chops.
+Sides dishes that go great with Pork Chops

 Two breaded chops fried golden brown and asparagus on square white plate.